Mangalore to Chennai: 667 km Road Guide NH-16 · 10h 00m Drive — Complete Travel Guide 2026

 We're working on adding local food recommendations for Mangalore.
 In the meantime, explore local restaurants and street food when you arrive!

-These cities are within 50km of your Mangalore to Chennai route and offer excellent attractions worth a brief detour:
+These cities sit along your Mangalore to Chennai route corridor and are worth a brief stop:

 attractions Top Attractions